-In celebration of Women's History Month, the Firm will showcase each of our distinguished female lawyers.
+In celebration of Women's History Month, Gordon Feinblatt is showcasing each of our distinguished women lawyers.
 Check back daily for updates and insights from the women of Gordon Feinblatt.

 Understand that your first job will probably not be your last, but try to make the most of each opportunity by treating it as a learning experience.
 Even if you don’t find yourself in love with a particular workplace or role, there are probably skills you are honing or individuals you are interacting with who are teaching you or adding value to your experience.
 You may not find enjoyment in every role, but remember that you are probably acquiring new skills, meeting new contacts (whether these are clients or colleagues), or exposing yourself to a new field or subject matter that will broaden your knowledge base, and this will make you more valuable to your next employer or company.